uccser/cs-field-guide/text/en/chapters/data-representation.md

 There's a more in-depth discussion on why we use binary here:

 {video url="https://www.youtube.com/watch?v=thrx3SBEpL8"}
 {panel end}

-## Representing text with bits
+## Computers Representing Text

+There are several different ways in which computers use bits to store text.

+### ASCII

-We saw above that 64 unique patterns can be made using 6 dots in Braille.
+We saw earlier that 64 unique patterns can be made using 6 dots in Braille.
+A dot is the same as a bit, because both dots and bits have 2 different possible values.

-Count how many different upper-case letters, lower-case letters, numbers, and symbols that you could insert into a text editor using your keyboard.
+Count how many different characters -- upper-case letters, lower-case letters, numbers, and symbols that you could insert into a text editor using your keyboard.
 (Don’t forget to count both of the symbols that share the number keys, and the symbols to the side that are for punctuation!)

+{panel type="jargon-buster" summary="Characters"}
-The collective name for these is *characters* e.g. a, D, 1, h, 6, \*, ], and ~ are all characters.
+The collective name for upper-case letters, lower-case letters, numbers, and symbols is *characters* e.g. a, D, 1, h, 6, \*, ], and ~ are all characters.
+{panel end}

-Would 6 dots (which can represent 64 patterns) be enough to represent all these characters?
-If you counted correctly, you should find that there were more than 64 characters!
-How many bits would you need to be able to represent all the characters you counted on your keyboard?
+If you counted correctly, you should find that there were more than 64 characters, around 95 to be exact.
+Because 6 bit can only represent 64 characters, we will need more than 6 bits.

-It turns out that 7 dots is enough as this gives 128 possible patterns, and this is exactly what the ASCII code for text does.
-ASCII is one of the main systems that computers use to represent English text.
+It turns out that we need at least 7 bits to represent all of these characters as this gives 128 possible patterns.
+This is exactly what the **ASCII** representation for text does.

-It was first used commercially in 1963, and despite the big changes in computers since then, it is still the basis of how English text is stored on computers.
+{panel type="challenge" summary="Why 7 bits?"}
+In the previous section, we explained what happens when the number of dots was increased by 1 (remember that a dot in Braille is effectively a bit).
+Can you explain how we knew that if 6 bits is enough to represent 64 characters, then 7 bits must be enough to represent 128 characters?
+{panel end}

-ASCII assigned a different pattern of bits to each of the characters, along with a few other “control” characters that you don’t need to worry about yet.
-For reasons that we will get to later, each pattern in ASCII is usually stored in 8 bits, with one wasted bit, rather than 7 bits.
+Each pattern in ASCII is usually stored in 8 bits, with one wasted bit, rather than 7 bits.
 However, the first bit in each 8-bit pattern is a 0, meaning there are still only 128 possible patterns.
+8 bits on a computer is called a **byte**, and where possible we prefer to deal with full bytes.
+This is why ASCII has an extra wasted bit.

-Below is a table that shows the patterns of bits that ASCII uses for each of the characters.
+Here is a table that shows the patterns of bits that ASCII uses for each of the characters.

 | Binary  | Char  | Binary  | Char | Binary  | Char  |
 |---------|-------|---------|------|---------|-------|